 Finally, we act as liaisons between, and advocates for, our members to NASA leadership.
 Let us know what NASA can do to help you further engage and grow your audiences!
 "Informal education" is a constantly evolving field, and the Alliance evolves with it, providing resources to better engage and inspire your informal audiences, whatever that means to you.
 Join the Alliance!

-Our 2,000+ Alliance members represent a wide range of organizations, such as:
+Our 2,000+ Alliance members include staff and educators representing a wide range of organizations, such as

 - federal and non-federal NASA Visitor Centers and affiliates